mikeshulman/narya/README.md

 - `C-c C-v` : Read a "state-preserving" command from the minibuffer and execute it, displaying its output in the result buffer.
 Currently the only state-preserving commands are `echo` and `show`.
 - `C-c C-c` : Interrupt Narya if a command is taking too long.
 Narya attempts to recover, but its state may be unreliable afterwards.
 - `M-;` : Insert a comment, remove a comment, or comment out a region.
 This is a standard Emacs command, but is customized to use line comments on code lines and block comments elsewhere.

+As noted above, Narya's ProofGeneral mode is enhanced to deal with open holes (see below).
+Whenever a hole is created by processing a command, the location of the hole is highlighted in `narya-hole-face` (which you can customize).
+These highlights are removed when hole-creating commands are retracted.
+Narya's ProofGeneral mode also defines the following additional key commands.

+- `C-c ;` : Read a term from the minibuffer and `echo` it (like `C-c C-v` with `echo`).
+- `C-c C-?` : Show the contexts and types of all open holes (like `C-c C-v` with `show holes`).
+- `C-c C-t` : Show the context and type of the hole under point (like `C-c C-v` with `show hole`, except that you don't need to know the hole number).
+- `C-c C-j` : Move the cursor to the position of the next open hole.
+- `C-c C-k` : Move the cursor to the position of the previous open hole.

 ### Entering Unicode characters